mod-eng-softwares/mod_third_party_hw_drivers_extension/app/documentation/example/mikroe_co_mq7/README.md

 The application shows the reading of the ADC values given by the sensors and prints in two forms (DEC and HEX).

-You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like TeraTerm to receive the data from the USB.
+You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like Tera Term to receive the data from the USB.
 A screenshot of the console output is shown in the figure below.

 ![logging_screen](image/log.png)